calavera/chaseonsoftware.com/content/post/2015/12/3-words.md

 ---
 title: My 3 Words for 2016
-description: This year, I'm picking 3 Words to act as targets for 2016.
+description: This year, I am picking 3 Words to act as targets for 2016.
 date: 2015-12-23T06:29:25Z
 slug: my-3-words-2016
 ---

-# My 3 Words for 2016

 This year, I'm picking 3 Words to act as targets for 2016.

 _My 3 Words_, originated in 2006 by Chris Brogan, is an alternative paradigm to creating New Year's resolutions.
 In his 2013 post, Chris explains how _My 3 Words_ fits into your life planning:

-> - The big story.
+- The big story.
 - Vision.
 - Goals.
 - Plans and Milestones.